movieSuccess/moviesuccess.github.io/index.md

 Where the ratings are quite well correlated, the audience score doesn’t seem to have any link with the box office revenue.
 Therefore, we will keep track of the audience rating and of the financial metric.

 ## Inflation revenue

 In order to compare movie revenue across the years, we need to take inflation into account.
 First, we obtain the inflation data from the CPI python library.
-Then, we create an inflated revenue column in our dataset, where we adapt the movie box office revenue in today’s value.
-We can therefore compare
+We then create an inflated revenue column in our dataset, in which we adjust the box-office revenues of the films to today's values.
+In the next figure, we show that the mean of movie revenue across the years increases similarly as inflation.
+We observe a correlation of 0.9 with a p-value smaller than 0.05.
+We will then carry out the remainder of our analysis on data relating to inflated revenues, in order to have similar data from one year to the next.

 ## Inflation analysis